tomrcc/rosey-astro-starter/README.md

 At the same time, it means that no keys overlap that aren't meant to.

-The downside of this approach is that when the original text changes, it counts as a whole new key and we need to enter a new translation - that is the old one is not preserved.
+The downside of this approach is that when the original text changes, it counts as a whole new key and we need to enter a new translation - that is, the old one is not preserved.
-For this reason, for larger blocks of text the default approach of using the content itself as an id doesn't work so well, so we create a static rosey id - an id that doesn't change when the original text changes.
+For this reason, for larger blocks of text the default approach of using the content itself as an id doesn't work well, so we can instead create a static rosey id.
+An id independent of the content, meaning it doesn't change when the original text changes, and preserves old translations.
+We then run a diff over it to help editors see what was changed on changes to the original.

 The challenge for creating these static ids is ensuring they're unique.
-We can use the page slug or the index of the component the text is contained in, in combination with some input text to make sure there are no overlaps.
+We can use the page slug or the index of the component the text is contained in, in combination with some input text to make sure there are no overlaps in ids.

 In this starter, all static rosey ids are markdown inputs for simplicity, but the generate scripts could be changed to allow for non-markdown static rosey-ids if needed.

 ## Environment Variables

 The `SYNC_PATHS=/rosey/` environment variable tells CloudCannon to sync the generated data in the `/rosey/` directory from our postbuild back to the source repository.
+We only want this to happen on staging.

 The `TRANSLATE=true` environment variable tells Rosey to generate a site from the data in the locales folder.
 Only set this to `true` on the production site.
+We also don't run the generate scripts if `TRANSLATE=true`, as the locales we generate the multilingual site from are already in place, meaning we don't need to run it again.
+It has the added bonus of meaning we only need the one environment variable on our production site.
-Setting this to `true` on our staging site will interfere with CloudCannon's UI, and mean we can't enter translations, or edit pages.
+Setting this to `true` on our staging site will interfere with CloudCannon's UI, and means we can't enter translations, or edit pages.
+This is why we need a staging to production publishing workflow.

 The `LOCALES=fr-fr,de-de,es-es` tells CloudCannon to generate locale files for language codes 'fr-fr', 'de-de', and 'es-es'.
 Set this value to whichever languages you would like to generate with Rosey.
 Language codes should follow the placeholder format provided, and are separated by a comma.
+Deleting the old placeholder rosey files is left to the developer setting up the site.

-The `BASEURL=https://adjective-noun.cloudvent.net/` is used to generate locations of the phrase you are translating.
+The `BASEURL=https://adjective-noun.cloudvent.net/` is used to generate the links to the phrase you are translating, on the staging (untranslated) site.
-This would usually be set to our staging site's preview URL, although extra logic could be added to send you to the translated version (main/production site's preview URL) instead.

 ## Local Development & Testing